 Respected construction industry economist Anirban Basu held an informative and engaging session on the current state of the economy and where the industry is headed.

-SMACNA’s Mark Terzigni unveiled details about SMACNA's new System Air Leakage Testing Standard, noting what is required by various codes and energy standards and where the future technical requirements.
+SMACNA’s Mark Terzigni unveiled details about SMACNA's new System Air Leakage Test Standard.
+He noted what is required according to various codes and energy standards and where future technical requirements are heading.

 Maxim Consulting Group’s Michael McLin shared ways companies can better position themselves in the marketplace by establishing realistic budgets and evaluating long-term business financial goals.